-Fire extinguishers are vital for use to quench a fire during a fire incidence.
+Fire extinguishers are vital for use to quench a fire during a fire incident.
 Having a fire extinguisher in our homes and workplaces is a smart idea.
 In some places, it’s a legal requirement for you to do so.
-It is important to know the right type of extinguisher you need to get, store and use to put out a fire in your home in a case involving fire emergency.
+It is important to know the right type of extinguisher you need to get, store and use to put out a fire in your home in a case involving a fire emergency.

-The first thing to do is to decide which rooms in your house needs a fire extinguisher.
+The first thing to do is to decide which rooms in your house need a fire extinguisher.
 You should at least keep one in places where a fire is likely to start.
 For instance, in the kitchen –where you have to make use of electrical appliances and cooking oil.

 CHOOSE YOUR FIRE EXTINGUISHER.

 We have different fire extinguishers for different classes of fire.
 Before you choose which one you have to purchase for your home, you’ll have to know the class of fire that can occur in your home.
 And that will determine the right type of fire extinguisher you’ll need.

 FIVE CLASSES OF FIRE.

 There are five classes of fire.
 We have class A, Class B, Class C, Class D and class F.

 - Class A fires are combustible material and flammable solids, such as wood, paper, nylon, and fabric.

 - Class B fires are flammable liquids such as turpentine, paint, and petrol.